laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 title: Proverbes Et Citations
 ---

+* "The question of whether a computer can think is no more interesting than the question of whether a submarine can swim." - Edsger W. Dijkstra

 * "We are all prodigious Olympians in perceptual and motor areas, so good that we make the difficult look easy."
 (Hans Moravec)

 * "Science is like sex: sometimes something useful comes out, but that is not the reason we are doing it."
 (Richard Feynman)